googleapis/google-cloud-cpp/google/cloud/servicecontrol/README.md

 :construction:

 This directory contains an idiomatic C++ client library for the [Service Control API][cloud-service-docs].
-Provides admission control and telemetry reporting for services integrated with Service Infrastructure.
+This service provides admission control and telemetry reporting for services integrated with Service Infrastructure.

 This library is **experimental**.
 Its APIs are subject to change without notice.